ephread/inkgd/docs/source/advanced/using_inkplayer.rst

 Loop-based vs. signal-based flow
 --------------------------------

 InkPlayer can be used in two different ways.
-The examples below are incomplete, for a working example, refer to `the_intercept.gd`_.

 .. warning::

-    The example below are not complete.
-For a working example, refer to `the_intercept.gd`_.
+    The examples below are not complete.
+For a working example, refer to `story_player.gd`_.

 Loop-based